sudoxnym/roomba_rest980/README.md

 ## Step 3: Adding your Roomba!

-If you see the autodiscovered integration, press "Add"!
+If you see the autodiscovered integration, press "Add".
+If not, simply press "Add Integration" and search for "iRobot Roomba (rest980)".
+> Note: Do not add the native Roomba integration!
+That is a different implementation.

 You'll be presented with this popup.

 ![Adding the robot](img/ADD.png)